OctopusDeploy/blog/blog/2020-11/set-up-octopus-deploy-on-docker-in-five-minutes/index.md

 You can run Octopus on-premises, with an Octopus Cloud instance, or even in Docker.
 You can run Octopus Deploy in a Docker container for both testing and production environments.

-In this blog post, you'll learn how to get a Docker container up and running in five minutes on localhost.
+In this blog post, you'll learn how to get a Docker container up and running in five minutes on your local computer.

 ## Prerequisites

 To follow along with this blog post, you need the following:

 - Pre-existing knowledge of Octopus Deploy
-- Windows or MacOS where you can access localhost
+- A local computer running Windows or MacOS
 - Docker [desktop](https://www.docker.com/products/docker-desktop).
 - A code editor like VS Code

-## The environment configuration
+## Configure your Environment

 The first step in creating a local containerized Octopus Deploy environment is to set up a `.env` configuration file.
 The `.env` allows you to save environment variables for certain values of the Docker Compose configuration.
 That way, you can set variables instead of hardcoding values.